muratk5n/thirdwave/en/README.md

 not get along.
 Even before the Ukraine war, likely due to disputed islands and other issues (inner/outer divide) their energy relation was small.
-Japan gets oil via supertankers from Saudi Arabia, but not via pipeline natgas from neighboring Russia \#ngmap
+Japan gets oil via supertankers from Saudi Arabia, but not ng via pipeline from neighboring Russia \#ngmap

 ---